 Choose the Roero if you want more immersion in the “wild” nature.

-Here it will be difficult to list them all and highlight the pecularities and differences, but I will try
+Here it won’t be easy to list them all and highlight the peculiarities and differences, but I will try

 The wine is the master, of course.
-And here we range from Barolo (Langhe) to Barbaresco (Roero), but you will also find Dolcetto, Pelaverga, Nascetta, Langhe Nebbiolo and then the Alta Langa which started the vinification of high level sparkling wines.
+And here, we range from Barolo (Langhe) to Barbaresco (Roero).
+Still, you will also find Dolcetto, Pelaverga, Nascetta, Langhe Nebbiolo, and the Alta Langa, which started the vinification of high-level sparkling wines.

-The hills of the Langhe, during the autumn months, are dressed in bright colours and create dreamy landscapes.
+During the autumn months, the hills of the Langhe are dressed in bright colors and create dreamy landscapes.

-The wines are full-bodied, intense and can be compared to wines of the world.
+The wines are full-bodied and intense and can be compared to wines of the world.

-The Langhe are also hazelnuts, as I said before, and not only for the desserts.
-Hazelnut Tajarin, hazelnut roast and tuma salad, celery and hazelnuts are just a few examples.
+As I said before, the Langhe are also hazelnuts, not only for desserts.
+Hazelnut Tajarin, hazelnut roast, tuma salad, celery, and hazelnuts are just a few examples.

-Cheeses are another important and appreciated product of these areas.
+Cheeses are another essential and appreciated product of these areas.